-Our membership plans are structured to prevent illness and disease and keep pets healthy and happy through lifelong preventive care.
+Our monthly plans are structured to prevent illness and disease and keep pets healthy and happy through lifelong preventive care.
 They create more opportunities for your family vet to get to know your pet over time and all the unique health care characteristics that may affect your pet as it gets older.
 The convenient, all-inclusive pricing structure makes it easier to defray the cost of preventive pet care and manage ongoing pet care costs over time.
 It also means we can focus more time on your pets’ health, rather than the cost of each individual treatment.

 For more information, please see our Terms of Service.

 We want you to be happy and comfortable working together with the Treatwell team.
 If for any reason you’re not happy with our service after our first visit, just pay for the cost of vaccines and any dispensed medication, and there will be no further commitment or cost to you.